 - Capital expenditures and internal staff and overhead costs.

 Visit our “How to Apply” page for application details.
-If you have questions about Chicago Art & Design Grants after reviewing the Art Design Chicago FAQs page, please contact the Program Director for Education Grants & Initiatives, Jenny Siegenthaler, at [email protected]
+If you have questions about Chicago Art & Design Grants after reviewing the Art Design Chicago FAQs page, please contact Program Director, Chicago Grants and Initiatives, Jenny Siegenthaler, at firstname.lastname@example.org.

 How to Apply